 When I was a kid, we had a book about this egg drop engineering project, and ever since then, I have wanted to try it.
 We live on the third floor, so we have quite a long drop from our balcony, which is perfect for this experiment.

 If you don’t live in an apartment or have a second story, you might be able to test your eggs by tossing them off your roof.
-The egg drop challenge is one of our favorite STEM activities!
+The egg drop challenge is one of our favorite engineering activities for kids!

 The egg drop engineering challenge is one of our favorite engineering activities!